Operation: Kiel

 Serial: LV869

-Code: EY-G
+Code: EY:G

 Base: RAF Breighton, Yorkshire

-Location: No details - lost without trace
+Location: Lost without trace

-Pilot: Fl/Lt.
-Nelson Maxwell Harding 39519 RAF Age ?
-Killed.
+Pilot: Flt Lt.
+Nelson Maxwell Harding 39519 RAF Age 24.
+MiA

-Fl/Eng: F/O. Martin Malcolm Maguire 148856 RAFVR Age 22.
-Killed
+Flt Eng: Fg Off.
+Martin Malcolm Maguire 148856 RAFVR Age 22.
+MiA

-Nav: F/O. Kenneth John Nethercott 153298 RAFVR Age 21.
-Killed
+Nav: Fg Off.
+Kenneth John Nethercott 153298 RAFVR Age 21.
+MiA

-WOp/Air/Gnr: Sgt.
-Charles Sydney Quelch 1600345 RAFVR Age 22 Killed
+WOp/Air Gnr: Sgt.
+Charles Sidney Quelch 1600345 RAFVR Age 22 MiA

-Air/Gnr: Sgt.
+Air Gnr (Mid Upp): Sgt.
 Albert Joseph Coburn 1797997 RAFVR Age 19.
-Killed
+MiA

-Air/Gnr.
+Air Gnr (Rear).
 Sgt.
-George Alexander Milne Simpson 1824321 RAFVR Age ?
-Killed
+George Alexander Milne Simpson 1824321 RAFVR Age 19.
+MiA

 The relative of Sgt.
-Charles Quelch (1) would very much like to trace his daughter - if anyone can assist please contact us in the first instance and we will forward details.
+Charles Quelch would very much like to trace his daughter - if anyone can assist please contact us in the first instance and we will forward details.

 REASON FOR LOSS:

-Took off at 22.25hrs from RAF Breighton to attack Kiel.
-Part of a force made up of 490 aircraft - 310 Lancasters, 173 Halifaxes, and 7 Mosquitos of Nos 1, 4, 6 and 8 Groups.
-4 Halifaxes and 2 Lancasters lost.
+LV869 took off at 22.25hrs from RAF Breighton to attack Kiel and joined a force made up of 490 aircraft; 310 Lancasters, 173 Halifaxes, and 7 Mosquitos of 1, 4, 6 and 8 Groups.

 The evidence of returning crews and of photographs caused Bomber Command to record this as 'a highly concentrated raid' with 'the old town and modern shopping centre devastated'.

 The nose section including the 'crest' which represents four local pubs, the Bowman, the Swan, the New Inn and the Seven Sisters.
 The 37 beer glasses signify night operations, the six glasses of milk daylight sorties and the bottle of whisky the 21st operation.
-After 53 operations LV869 was lost over Kiel 15th September 1944. (from the publication ‘Nobody Unprepared’ The history of No.78 Squadron, by Vernon Holland)
+After 53 operations LV869 was lost over Kiel on the 15th September 1944. (from the publication ‘Nobody Unprepared’ The history of No.78 Squadron, by Vernon Holland).

-Fl/Lt.
+Flt Lt.
 Nelson Maxwell Harding.
 Runnymede Memorial Panel 202.
-Son of Victor and Florence Harding, husband of Barbara G. Harding, of Edinburgh, Scotland. (pictured left)
+Son of Walter James Victor and Florence Victoria (née Faulkner) Harding.
+Husband of Barbara Grace (née Miles)Harding, of Edinburgh, Scotland.

-F/O. Kenneth John Nethercott.
+Fg Off.
+Kenneth John Nethercott.
 Runnymede Memorial Panel 208.
 Son of Walter John and Edith Ada Nethercott, of East Molesey, Surrey, England.

-(1) Sgt.
-Charles Sydney Quelch.
-Runnymede Runnymede Memorial Panel 221.
-Son of Albert William Quelch and Ethel May Quelch (née Jenvey) of Ryde, Isle Of Wight, England.
 Charles was married, but we have no details of this.
 They also had a baby girl at the time of his loss.
 It seems that his wife later married a Canadian and emigrated at a later date.
-His father was a staff/Sgt, serving in the first World War.
-Ethel Quelch died on the 1st December 1932.
-In 1939 Albert married her sister in law (Nellie Dorothy Quelch.
-Nellie was his brothers wife who was widowed in the 1st World War.
+His father was a S/Sgt, serving in WW1.
+His mother predeceased him in December 1932 and in 1939 his father married his Aunt Nellie Dorothy Quelch.
+Nellie was the wife of his father’s brother who was KiA in WW1.

 Sgt.
 Albert Joseph Coburn.
 Runnymede Runnymede Memorial Panel 227.
 Son of Christopher and J. Coburn, of Dublin, Republic of Ireland.